 The constraints of the war years and the subsequent re-organisation and nationalisation of London's transport caused the plan to be postponed, and Parliamentary Powers to build the line were not obtained until 1955.

 Further delays in obtaining funds meant that actual construction work did not start until 1962.

-The first deep-level Underground line to be built across central London since the 'tube boom' of 1905-1907, the line finally opened in stages between 1968 and 1971, with Brixton station officially being opened by the Queen in July 1971 (see London Underground poster opposite).
+The first deep-level Underground line to be built across central London since the 'tube boom' of 1905-1907, the line finally opened in stages between 1968 and 1971, with Brixton station officially being opened by Princess Alexandra on 23 July 1971 (see London Underground poster opposite).